Illustrator: Glenn Madison

 Back to #1

-But remember that lusty wife Niall had?
-Well, now, she’s near-death because she’s suffering from the pox.
 Not Niall, though.
-He’s STD-free because that lucky guy gets to be this book’s hero, so having sex with a woman who had sex with hundreds of men doesn’t even make it hurt when he pees.
+He’s STD-free because that lucky guy gets to be this book’s hero.
+Due to that, having sex with a woman who’s had sex with hundreds of men doesn’t even make it hurt when he pees.
 Not even a weird itching!

 All things fall into place, so Niall and Skye find their way back into each other’s arms.
 The dull, boring hero, Niall, gets his beautiful, perfect, sexual, rich, fecund, brilliant (yeah, that last one was a stretch) Skye O’Malley.